kstrauch94/Elevator-Visualizer/README.md

 ## Instance Generator

 Instances can be created with the InstanceGenerator.py script.
 It can either prompt for the details or they can be given as parameters in the command line.
 The instances created conform to the standards described above.
-Use the -h command for more info.
+Use the -h command for more information.
 Examples can be found in the EXAMPLES file.

 ## Checker